Locanda delle Fate

 I've been told there's Mellotron all over the album, but pretty much all I can hear is regular (credited) strings, until the distant strings on the horrid You Are My Love and a snatch of choirs here and there on the aforementioned Every Man..., apparently played by Roger Craig.
 Anyway, this is awful.
 Avoid.
-Incidentally, as you can see, the band owned an M400 (right), painted a strange reddish-brown colour, for no known reason, presumably used onstage to provide strings and choir, alongside the unidentified string synth to the left of the picture.
-Other boards: a Wurltizer and a MiniMoog perched atop the 'Tron.
-Surely a more sensible arrangement would've been to put the string synth on top of the Mellotron and put both on Craig's left?
-Oh well, hardly my problem.
+Incidentally, as you can see, the band owned an M400 (right), painted a strange reddish-brown colour, for no known reason, presumably used onstage to provide strings and choir, alongside the Korg PE-1000 string synth to the left of the picture.
+Other boards: a Wurltizer and a MiniMoog perched atop the Mellotron.

 The band's second album, 1978's Dreamin', is a far less gloopy effort, although it has a sort-of mid-'70s Hollies air about it in places.
 Opening with the 10cc-ish Low Profile, other better tracks include the exceedingly McCartney-esque Margie, the dark Mary & Ann and, best of all, Little Plum's Last Stand, an excellent, semi-proggy instrumental that bears no relation whatsoever to anything from their debut.
 Four Mellotron tracks, with a descending harmony choir part on opener Low Profile, choirs on Little Plum's Last Stand, choir swells on Mary & Ann and polyphonic flutes all over the title track.

-I can't hear anything Mellotronic on the last of the original band's three-album run, 1979's L.E.X., but it turns up on a couple of b-sides: You Lied, I Cried (flip of I Want Nobody But You) features distant choirs and flute, harmonising with synth, while another Macca-alike, Don't You Knock Upon My Door (flip of Games People Play) gives us the odd choir swell.
+Their last album, 1979's L.E.X., sexist sleeve an' all, is a backward step, frankly, low points including the weird lyrical bent on Sharing You, sloppy closer What A Fool I've Been and, bizarrely, the bagpipe line on Games People Play.
+Two Mellotron tracks, with a flute line on When My Boat Comes In, one of the album's less offensive songs and a flute part running through What A Fool I've Been.
+It also turns up on a couple of b-sides: You Lied, I Cried (flip of I Want Nobody But You) features distant choirs and flute, harmonising with synth, while another blatant Macca-alike, Don't You Knock Upon My Door (flip of Games People Play) gives us the odd choir swell.
 Both a-sides are awful, incidentally.
-Actually, so are both b-sides.
+Actually, so are the b-sides.

 Dandy Returns (1968, 33.38) ***/TTT½